j3k0/ANE-In-App-Purchase/README.md

 This ANE supports In-App Purchase for both iOS and Android.
 It allows to handle consumable types of purchases.

-It's a fork of freshplanet's ANE with significant improvements in terms of API.
+It's a **fork of freshplanet's ANE** with **significant improvements in terms of API**.
 It aims to be:

  * Easier to use
  * Less error-prone
  * Self-documented

 Those improvements have been drawn from my experience of developing the [https://github.com/j3k0/cordova-plugin-purchase](cordova in-app-purchase plugin).

+You will find the [API documentation here](http://j3k0.github.io/ANE-In-App-Purchase/asdoc-output/).

 Notes
 ---------